okkindel/Labyrinth/README.md

 # 3D Javascript Maze

 3D Labyrinth written in Javascript.
-Maze generator was written earlier in Java.
+Maze generator was written [earlier](https://github.com/okkindel/MazeGenerator) in Java.
 You controll camera by arrows, Shift for moving horizontaly.
 It uses canvas to draw minimap and raycasting system.
+Level creator was also done earlier, during [this](https://github.com/okkindel/TankGame) project.

 Technique was used in Wolfenstain 3D.
 Some effects was added by me.